 The Rise in Automation

-The drive towards greater automation might appear to diminish the dependencies that organisations place on these key individuals but, in reality, the real goal is to reduce the manual overheads placed upon these individuals.
-This will provide them with more time to analyse data and navigate the path ahead through to a safe and successful conclusion.
+The drive towards greater automation might appear to diminish the dependencies that organizations place on these key individuals but, in reality, the real goal is to reduce the manual overheads placed upon these individuals.
+This will provide them with more time to analyze data and navigate the path ahead through to a safe and successful conclusion.

 The benefits of automation should not just be measured by the migration towards automated executables and cost efficiencies but also the automated provision of critical data directly to those in command and control positions, at the real point of need.
 This can save them a lot of time and frustration caused by the need to manually construct real-time status and report progress, particularly when time is of the essence.